-Note on terminology: A stair tread is the horizontal surface that your foot walks on.
-A stair riser is the vertical portion between the treads.Continue to 2 of 5 below.
+The stair tread is the horizontal surface that your walk on when you go up or down the stairs.
+The stair riser is the vertical portion between the treads.
+Not all staircases have risers.

-Install Tiles on the Risers
+Install Tiles on Stair Risers

 It's common to see tiles on exterior stairs, especially with Spanish-style houses.
-But what about tiles on your inside stairways?
+But what about installing tiles on your inside stairways?

 03 of 04

 Install Stair Tread and Riser Covers

-Note, though, that refacing kits do raise the level of your stairs.
-It's something you will notice at the very first and last steps, but not in the middle part of the run.Continue to 5 of 5 below.
+Stair refacing kits do raise the level of your stairs.
+It's something you will notice at the first and last steps, but not in the middle part of the run.

-Apply Sisal Stair Tread Carpets
+Apply Stair Tread Runners

 Staircases can be noisy.
 Since they are hollow underneath, staircases amplify the sound of feet as the walker goes up or down.
 If you have children, you can multiply that sound several times over since kids are drawn to stairs.